wintechis/flex-rml/README.md

 For those working with ESP32, we have a dedicated version of this project.
 It's tailored specifically for compatibility with ESP32 and the Arduino IDE.
 You can access it and find detailed instructions for setup and use at the following link:
 [FlexRML ESP32 Repository](https://github.com/wintechis/flex-rml-esp32/tree/main)

+## JavaScript Compatible Version
+For those working with JavaScript, we have created a node.js compatible version of FlexRML using [node-gyp](https://github.com/nodejs/node-gyp).
+FlexRML-node is published on [npm](https://www.npmjs.com/package/flexrml-node).

 ## Licenses